levitation-opensource/bioblue/README.md

 4) The successful run results will partially overshadow the failed run results during the aggregation.
 5) In case of homeostasis benchmarks, the simulation imposes occasional artificial deviations on top of what the model does.
 These artificial deviations need to be considered and ignored.
 However, the current plot aggregation logic is too simple and does not consider these cases.

-NB! each file has multiple sheets.
+Each file has multiple sheets.
+Only trials with failures are provided.

 [https://drive.google.com/drive/folders/1DvE33AU9zzHvdEdDS260v8d_HEupZDs9?usp=sharing](https://drive.google.com/drive/folders/1DvE33AU9zzHvdEdDS260v8d_HEupZDs9?usp=sharing)